Injustice anywhere is a threat to justice everywhere.

 Today, bullying experts believe that out of resistance to being a “tattletale,” too often children don’t tell adults about being mistreated, nor do they report what they see happening to their peers.
 Other reasons children don’t report bullying is embarrassment, fear of retaliation, concern that they won’t be believed, and resignation that nothing they do will make a difference.

 According to the National Center for Learning Disabilities, although teachers believe they intervene over 70% of the time, school personnel “notice or intervene in only one in twenty-five incidents.”
-In one survey of children who were bullied, 90% of children said they do not tell adults about cyberbullying incidents.
+In one survey of children who were bullied, ninety percent said they do not tell adults about cyberbullying incidents.
 The most cited reason: they believed they needed to “learn to deal with it themselves.”
 Yet, according to experts, the two most effective peer strategies in eliminating bullying are 1) to befriend the victim and 2) for bystanders to tell adults what is going on.

 As if that weren't reason enough for children to intervene when they see others being mistreated, years of research on the effects of bullying reveals that being a passive bystander can become as deleterious to the bystander’s mental health as it is for the victim.
 Bystanders who do nothing to help other children are at increased risk of becoming anxious and depressed, and getting involved in alcohol and drugs.